millerm22/Engineering_4_Notebook/README.md

 # Engineering_4_Notebook
 This repository will actually serve as a aid to help you get started with your own template.
 You should copy the raw form of this readme into your own, and use this template to write your own.

-I didn't ask you to document hello_world.py or dice_roller.py, so we will start with calculator.py.
+I didn't ask you to document hello_world.py or dice_roller.py.
+I'll start off with an example for dice_roller.py, and then you will reflect on calculator.py.

 ## Table of Contents
 * [Basics](#Basics)